fruitsaladchan/Bad-Apple-Terminal/README.md

 # Bad Apple Terminal Player

 Play bad apple in your terminal.
-Displays the animation using braile characters with synchronized autio playback, written in c
+Displays the animation using braile characters with synced audio playback, written in c

 ## Features